Tiger Roll seeks Grand National hat-trick in 2020

 “In 2015 Carlingford Lough was compressed 5lb and Bristol De Mai was 5lb lower last year.
 What does that tell you?”

 All of the team at Gigginstown House are eager for the horse to run, including Davy Russell who’s been on board for both triumphs.
-A third win will also seal his place in sporting folklore as he’ll go down in the books as one of the greatest jockeys to have raced at Aintree Racecourse.
+A third win will also see him seal his place in sporting folklore and go down in the books as one of the greatest jockeys to have raced at Aintree Racecourse.